Set Up Your Development Environment for Agentforce DX

 To view detailed information about a particular command, such as its flags and examples of how to use it, use the

-If you’re new to pro-code development using VS Code, check out the Trailhead badge Quick Start: Visual Studio Code for Salesforce Development.
+If you’re new to pro-code development with VS Code, check out the Trailhead badge Quick Start: VS Code for Salesforce Development.

-You can use either a sandbox or scratch org for Agentforce development, but it’s important to understand the capabilities and limitations of each.
+Developers typically use either a sandbox or scratch org for Agentforce development, although it’s important to understand the capabilities and limitations of each before you start.

-You can use both sandboxes and scratch orgs to develop and test agents, code, and other configuration changes without compromising the data and applications in your production org.
+You can use both sandboxes and scratch orgs to develop and test agents, code, and do other configuration changes without compromising the data and apps in your production org.

 Sandboxes are copies of your Salesforce production org.
-They contain all the metadata that was in your org at the time they were created.
+They contain the metadata that was in your org at the time they were created.
 Developers often use Developer and Developer Pro sandboxes, because they can be refreshed often, which brings in new changes from your production org.
-Partial and Full Copy sandboxes are useful for integration and user testing because they contain data from your production org in addition to the metadata, although this ability restricts how often Partial and Full Copy sandboxes can be refreshed.
+Partial and Full Copy sandboxes are useful for integration and user testing because they contain data from your production org in addition to the metadata, although this ability restricts how often you can refresh Partial and Full Copy sandboxes.

-To select the appropriate developer environment, consider whether your agents require access to Agentforce Data Libraries and Data Cloud:
+To select the appropriate developer environment, consider whether your agents require access to Agentforce Data Libraries and Data 360:

 - No Data Libraries Required: Use scratch orgs configured for Agentforce development.

-- Data Libraries Required: Use a sandbox org capable of connecting to Data Cloud.
+- Data Libraries Required: Use a sandbox org capable of connecting to Data 360.

 To create a sandbox, use one of these two methods: